JediKnightChan/P300ComparativeGenomicsStudy/README.md

 We see that our p300 appeared in the evolution very early, practically along with histones.
 Although it has lower score (-ln(e-value)) in ciliate and yeast, it still seems that they have something very similar to it.
 We know that bacterias don't have histones, and their score is lower than 1 practically for all - that will be over lower edge.
 Meanwhile thermococcus has some histone-similar proteins and its max score is 4.1 for histones - upper edge.
 Then, in tuberculosis score for P300 is 2.5 and in methanocaldococcus 1.7 - somewhere between the edges, we can't say for sure how much what was found was P300-similar or not, but it may be probable it still is.

 Definetely we can only say that the standard P300 version is present since C. elegans.
+This also was confirmed during manual check, since C. elegans has CBP-1 which has the same functionality and is so close that the family of these proteins is named p300-CBP coactivator family.

+Meanwhile, in yeast and ciliate there are similar proteins with acetyltranspherase activity and bromodomain, but they are more than 10 times smaller than original p300.